linsyking/cursors/Readme.md

 }
 ```

-We want to replace all headers to `(itself).h`, i.e. we expect the result to be:
+We want to replace all headers with `(header).h`, i.e. we expect the result to be:

 ```c
 #include <stdlib.h>